appleboy/scp-action/README.md

       source: "tests/a.txt,tests/b.txt"
       target: your_server_target_folder_path
 ```

 When copying files from a Linux runner to a Windows server, you should:

 1. Download git for Windows
-2. Change the default OpenSSH shell to git bach with the following powershell command:
+2. Change the default OpenSSH shell to git bach with the following powershell command.
+3. Set `tar_dereference` and `rm` variable to `true` in the YAML file
+4. Avoid putting the `port` value through a variable
+5. Convert the target path to a Unix path: `/c/path/to/target/`

+Change the default OpenSSH shell to git bach with the following powershell command.

 ```powershell
 New-ItemProperty -Path "HKLM:\SOFTWARE\OpenSSH" -Name DefaultShell -Value "$env:Programfiles\Git\bin\bash.exe" -PropertyType String -Force
 ```

-3. Set `tar_dereference` and `rm` variable to `true` in the YAML file
-4. Avoid putting the `port` value through a variable
-5. Convert the target path to a Unix path:
+Convert the target path to a Unix path: `/c/path/to/target/`

 ```diff
   - name: Copy to Windows
       uses: appleboy/scp-action@v0.1.4